Aagadu: Post-production

 Post-production phase was scheduled to be wrapped up in 50 days.
 On 19 May 2014, a puja commemorated the beginning of the film's dubbing at Hyderabad.
 The supporting cast of the film completed dubbing for their parts in late August 2014, and Mahesh began dubbing for his role after returning from Europe.
 The dubbing was completed on 10 September 2014.
 Aagadu was passed with an 'U/A' certificate by the Central Board of Film Certification in mid September 2014.
 All the remaining post-production activities, including the final mixing, were wrapped up by 16 September 2014.

 Music

-S. Thaman composed the film's music, which marked his 50th film as a music director.
+Thaman S composed the film's music, which marked his 50th film as a music director.
 Bhaskarabhatla penned the lyrics for four of the six songs in the soundtrack album, with Sri Mani penning the lyrics for one song and another one being a mashup of the film's dialogues.
 Haasan provided vocals for the song "Junction Lo" which happens to be the item number she performed in the film.
 Lahari Music marketed the film's soundtrack.
 Director S. Shankar unveiled the soundtrack album of the film on 15 August 2014 at Shilpakala Vedika in Hyderabad.
 The soundtrack opened to positive reception from critics as well as audience and was commercially successful.